polyphony-chat/docs/SPECIFICATION.md

 ## 3. APIs and communication protocols

-The polyproto-core specification defines a set of APIs, namely the Client-Home server and Client-Foreign server APIs.
+The polyproto specification defines a set of APIs, namely the Client-Home server and Client-Foreign server APIs.
-In addition to these REST APIs, polyproto-core employs WebSockets for real-time communication between clients and servers.
+In addition to these REST APIs, polyproto employs WebSockets for real-time communication between clients and servers.

 ### 3.1 Client-Home server API

-The [*Client-Home server*](./docs/APIs/Core/Client-Home%20Server%20API/index.md) API of polyproto-core is concerned with authentication- and federation-related issues between a client and its home server.
+The [*Client-Home server*](./docs/APIs/Core/Client-Home%20Server%20API/index.md) API of polyproto is concerned with authentication- and federation-related issues between a client and its home server.
 A client in this context is expected to be a user/bot session.

 ### 3.2 Client-foreign server API

-The [*Client-foreign server*](./docs/APIs/Core/Client-Foreign%20Server%20API/index.md) API of polyproto-core is used for tasks such as requesting the servers' or a users' public key(s) or migrating a user account.
+The [*Client-foreign server*](./docs/APIs/Core/Client-Foreign%20Server%20API/index.md) API of polyproto is used for tasks such as requesting the servers' or a users' public key(s) or migrating a user account.
-The definition of "client" in this context is broader, since it includes both users/bots and other polyproto-core servers.
+The definition of "client" in this context is broader, since it includes both users/bots and other polyproto servers.

 ### 3.3 WebSockets

-In polyproto-core, WebSockets facilitate real-time communication between user/bot clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.
+In polyproto, WebSockets facilitate real-time communication between user/bot clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.

-WebSocket connections to polyproto-core servers consist of the following cycle:
+WebSocket connections to polyproto servers consist of the following cycle:

 ```mermaid
 sequenceDiagram